 Can't choose between banana bread and zucchini bread?
 You don't have too!
 This recipe combines those two classic quick breads for the ultimate treat!
 It's easy.
 It's quick.
-And with half the sugar of the average loaf, it's healthy!
+And with half the sugar of the average loaf, it's healthy with just the right amount of sweetness!
 You can even make this moist bread into muffins or mini loaves instead!
+This is one of my favorite quick breads for an afternoon snack!

 - Quick and easy just as a Quick Bread or muffin recipe should be!

-- Best recipe for when those bananas ripened with the summer heat in the blink of an eye!
+- Great way to use up those bananas that ripened with the summer heat in the blink of an eye!

 - Freezes well!

-- You're being invaded by zucchini!
+- It's zucchini season and you're being invaded by zucchini!
 (By the way, if you haven't tried my Chocolate Zucchini Bread you definitely have got too!!!!)

 - Can be made with or without chocolate chips!
 (I always sneak some in just like I do with my Banana Oatmeal Muffins...shhh!)